-From silly badges to quirky books, the theme of Brexit has even been knitted onto socks.On the left, get Brexit on a tea towel.
-In the middle, large publishing company Penguin is in on the act.
-On the right, you’ve got to be dedicated to order these socks.
+From silly badges to humorous books, the theme of Brexit has even been stitched onto socks.Get Brexit on a tea towel [left].
+Publishing company Penguin is in on the act [middle].
+You might risk putting your foot in it with these socks [right].

-Etsy is alive with badges and keyrings.
+Etsy is rife with Brexit badges and keyrings.

 Posters & Parody